kubecost/docs/assets.md

 ![Kubecost Assets view](images/assets-screenshot.png)

+This view is available at `<your-kubecost-address>/assets.html` as of release v1.64.0

 # Assets API

 The cluster assets API retrieves the backing cost data broken down by individual assets in your cluster but also provides various aggregations of this data.